 On receipt of the executed stock transfer form and share certificate the shares will be transferred into the name of the transferee and a new share certificate issued.
 In the event that only some of the shares represented by the transferor's share certificate are transferred, a balancing certificate will be issued in respect of those shares retained.

 Checking a Dividend Payment

-If you are not using the Signal Shares Website you can check the details of a dividend payment by calling Capita's Shareholder Helpline on 0871 664 0300 (Calls cost 10p per minute plus network extras, lines are open 8.30am - 5.30pm Monday to Friday).
-Please ensure you advise them that your shares are held in Treatt plc and have your investor code (IVC) to hand (which you will find on your share certificate, dividend vouchers or any correspondence you have received from Capita).
+If you are not using the Signal Shares Website you can check the details of a dividend payment by calling Link's Shareholder Helpline on 0871 664 0300 (Calls cost 10p per minute plus network extras, lines are open 8.30am - 5.30pm Monday to Friday).
+Please ensure you advise them that your shares are held in Treatt plc and have your investor code (IVC) to hand (which you will find on your share certificate, dividend vouchers or any correspondence you have received from Link).

 Lost Share Certificate

 If you have lost your share certificate you will need to contact Link Asset Services at the address provided on the Contacts page.
 Please note an administration fee will be payable in respect of lost certificates.
 It will be necessary complete a letter of indemnity and, where the value of the holding to which the certificate relates exceeds £100, provide financial cover to support the indemnity.
 Cover can be arranged independently or through Link, details in respect of which will be provided with the letter of indemnity.
 Where Link arrange cover the administration will be increased to reflect this.